A fire in a static caravan or lodge can be a very frightening experience and will likely cause extensive damage to your holiday home.

 Fire safety tips for your static caravan or lodge

-- Choose a safety conscious caravan park and make sure there’s a fire warning system in place and you know the routine should there be a fire on site.
-There should be at least a five metre gap between you and your neighbours (3.5 metres at the corners) to prevent fires spreading quickly.
+- Choose a safety-conscious caravan park and make sure there’s a fire warning system in place and you know the routine should there be a fire on site.
+There should be a sufficient gap between caravans to prevent fires from spreading quickly.

-- Gas and electric safety – Make sure all your caravan’s gas and electric appliances are checked each year by a registered Gas Safe engineer and replace any appliances where necessary.
+- Gas and electric safety: Make sure all your caravan’s gas and electric appliances are checked each year by a registered Gas Safe engineer and replace any appliances where necessary.
 If you’re hiring out your caravan you must keep a record of the gas safety check

 - Don’t leave your pans on the hob unattended and keep matches and lighters out of reach of children.
 Also, avoid smoking in your holiday caravan.

-- Be careful where you toss your cushions from your bed on an evening.
-If they get too close to a heater then there’s a risk they could set alight.
-Similarly don’t put clothing or towels over electric heaters.
+- Be careful where you toss your cushions from your bed, or dressing gowns, on an evening.
+If they get too close to a heater, then there’s a risk they could set alight.
+Similarly don’t put clothing or towels over electric heaters or lamps.

 - Make sure all air vents are kept clear.